any-docs/css/content/guides/grid_layout/auto-placement/index.md

 ### Auto-placement by column

 You can also ask grid to auto-place items by column.
-Using the property {{cssxref("grid-auto-flow")}} with a value of `column`.
-In this case grid will add items in rows that you have defined using {{cssxref("grid-template-rows")}}.
+Using the property `grid-auto-flow` with a value of `column`.
+In this case grid will add items in rows that you have defined using `grid-template-rows`.
 When it fills up a column it will move onto the next explicit column, or create a new column track in the implicit grid.
 As with implicit row tracks, these column tracks will be auto sized.
-You can control the size of implicit column tracks with {{cssxref("grid-auto-columns")}}.
-This works in the same way as {{cssxref("grid-auto-rows")}}.
+You can control the size of implicit column tracks with `grid-auto-columns`.
+This works in the same way as `grid-auto-rows`.

 In this example, we have a grid with three 200px high row tracks.
 We declare `grid-auto-flow: column;` to auto-place by column.
 With `grid-auto-columns: 300px 100px;`, the columns created will alternate between being `300px` wide and `100px` wide until there are enough column tracks to hold all of the items.